Teaching the classics: how young drivers are discovering manuals

 "It's a little intimidating," Clayton said.
 "I drive a Camry, so I'm not used to that at all."

-Danielle's father, Rich Clayton, is an avid car collector who heard about the event, which was held in Golden, Colorado on May 13 at the Colorado State Patrol test track.
+Danielle's father, Rich Clayton, is an avid car collector who heard about the event, which was held in Golden, Colorado, on May 13 at the Colorado State Patrol test track.
 Rich Clayton owns a 1957 Chevrolet Bel Air, albeit with an automatic transmission.

 "This was her idea," Rich Clayton said.
 "She asked and I said, 'Absolutely.'"